awolverp/cachebox/README.md

 ```

 ## Tutorial
 This package is very easy to use.
-You can use all implementions like a dictionary;
+You can use all implementations like a dictionary;
 they supported all `collections.MutableMapping` methods.
 But *there are some new methods* you can see in examples.

-At first, think about which alghoritm do you want to use? import and use it like a dictionary; In this examples we used `LRUCache`, `TTLCache` and `TTLCacheNoDefault`.
+At first, think about which algorithm do you want to use? import and use it like a dictionary; In this examples we used `LRUCache`, `TTLCache` and `TTLCacheNoDefault`.

 **LRUCache** example:
 ```python